shaadclt/Youtube-Comments-Sentiment-Analysis-BERT/README.md

 # YouTube Comments Sentiment Analysis using BERT

 This project provides a sentiment analysis tool for YouTube comments using BERT (Bidirectional Encoder Representations from Transformers).
-It allows you to analyze the sentiment (positive, negative, or neutral) of comments on YouTube videos using state-of-the-art natural language processing models.
+It allows you to analyze the sentiment of comments on a scale of 1 to 5 on YouTube videos using state-of-the-art natural language processing models.

 ## Table of Contents